Marguerite-iOS/Marguerite/README.md

 * View the real-time locations of all shuttles.

 ### Notices
-* The app is currently in live map only mode until the Marguerite department finishes their system upgrade.
-You can change this using the liveMapModeOnly bool in the app delegate to see the outdated GTFS.
 * You will need to modifiy the secrets file for some features to work.
 Email margueriteprojectmaintainer [at] gmail [dot] com for the keys.
-* Built with Xcode 7.0
+* Built with Xcode 7.2

 ## Attributions
 This app would not have been possible without the following open-source libraries: